meaniebeanie22/meaniebeanie22.github.io/chapters/powder-and-arms.md

 “Very likely, sir,” replied Captain Smollett.
-“Easy with that, men--easy,” he ran on, to the fellows who were shifting the powder; and then suddenly observing me examining the swivel we carried amidships, a long brass nine, “Here you, ship’s boy,” he cried, “out o’ that!
+“Easy with that, men--easy,” he ran on, to the fellows who were shifting the powder; and then suddenly observing me examining the [:swivel](https://en.wikipedia.org/wiki/Swivel_gun) we carried amidships, a [:long brass nine](#gun), “Here you, ship’s boy,” he cried, “out o’ that!
 Off with you to the cook and get some work.”

 And then as I was hurrying off I heard him say, quite loudly, to the